CAIN Web Service

 A man alleged to be an informer was shot dead by the IRA in Derry.

-[John Hume, then leader of the Social Democratic and Labour Party (SDLP), walked out of a meeting with representatives of the Irish Republican Army (IRA) when it was suggested by the IRA that part of the proceedings be recorded on video.
-Information on what had occurred only became available some time afer the meeting.]
+John Hume, then leader of the Social Democratic and Labour Party (SDLP), walked out of a meeting with representatives of the Irish Republican Army (IRA) when it was suggested by the IRA that part of the proceedings be recorded on video.
+It is believed that the actual meeting only lasted a few minutes.
+Hume stated that he had spent 28 hours "in the virtual custody of" the IRA from Friday evening until 8.00 pm on Saturday 23 February 1985 - the time at which the meeting was to start (Irish Times, 25 February 1985, page 1).

 Monday 25 February 1985